Skip to main content

 Let's Get Started

-Navigate to the Project tab and click create New Project.
-From the modal, select the sample project titled "Catalytic Converter: Porous Media Modeling".
+Navigate to the Projects tab and click New Project.
+From the modal, navigate to the Tutorials tab and select "Catalytic Converter: Porous Media Modeling".

 This will create a new project where the mesh described below has been loaded, but no other inputs have been specified.
-When you enter the project you will be placed in the setup environment with a computational mesh loaded:
+When you enter the project you will be placed in the setup environment:

 Assessing the Geometry

-The most important aspect when starting a new simulation is to familiarize yourself with the geometry model, especially when you are not the person who created it.
-In the Geometry Tree of the left you'll see the three volumes that have been generated:
+Let's first familiarize ourselves with the geometry model.
+In the Geometry Tree on the left you'll see the three volumes that have been generated:

 Additionally there are surface groups for each of these volumes that will be used to define boundary conditions, several of which are used to communicate between the volumes (interfaces):